-Kevin Borseth is entering his second season in his second stint at the helm of the Green Bay women's basketball program in 2013-14.
+Kevin Borseth is entering his fourth season in his second stint at the helm of the Green Bay women's basketball program in 2015-16.

-Last season Borseth led the Phoenix to an overall record of 29-3 and a perfect 16-0 in the Horizon League, the team's 36th-straight winning season and 15th consecutive regular season Horizon League title.
-The team also advanced to the NCAA Tournament for the eighth time under his guidance.
+In 2012-13, the team compiled an overall record of 29-3 and a perfect 16-0 in the Horizon League, advancing to the NCAA Tournament for the eighth time under his guidance.

 Under Borseth's watch from 1998-2007, Green Bay advanced to the postseason in all nine seasons, including seven trips to the NCAA Tournament.
 The Phoenix also won the regular season conference championship in each of his nine seasons at the helm, beginning a stretch that currently stands at 14.